Skip to main content

 Caution

-Files uploaded to Connect cannot be larger than 500 MB and file uploads to Connect cannot be automated.
-For these reasons, we recommend either uploading via our SFTP server or having us pull files from an S3 or GCS bucket.
+Files for Google Campaign Manager 360 cannot be uploaded via Connect.
+We recommend either uploading via our SFTP server or having us pull files from an S3 bucket.

 Note